krishnabx/krishnabx/README.md

 - 📚 I am pursuing Masters in Data Analytics Engineering to supplement my Masters of Science in Statistics
 - 👀 I’m interested in statistics, data analytics
 - 🌱 I’m currently learning Python, SQL and R
-- 💞️ I’m looking to collaborate on analytics projects
+- 💞️ I’m looking to collaborate on data analytics projects
-- 📫 How to reach me: kris.barfiwala@gmail.com
+- 📫 How to reach me: barfiwala.k@northeastern.edu

 <!---
 krishnabx/krishnabx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.